SNMP Trapping

 Validate if proxy/server runs a correct mapping

-Every time the trap message is sent (and the device is not yet registered in GUI), it should print a line about "unmatched trap received from"
+Every time a trap message is received for an unknown host in Zabbix it will print a line about "unmatched trap received from" in the log file.

 Send a test trap

-If the line appear, it's a solid indication the settings about StartSNMPTrapper and SNMPTrapperFile is configured correctly.
+If the line appears, it's a solid indication the settings StartSNMPTrapper

 SELinux considerations